 - Mental and intellectual stimulation to satisfy their curiosity and need to problem-solve.

-- Training and ongoing training reinforcement to help your dog to understand what acceptable behavior is.)
+- Training and ongoing training reinforcement to help your dog understand acceptable behavior.)

 Why Are Dogs Destructive?

-A dog can be called destructive when they rip, tear, chew, claw, and dig at things that they should not.
+Dogs can be called destructive when they rip, tear, chew, claw, and dig at things they should not.
 There is a common misconception that some dog breeds are more likely to be destructive than others – this is not true.